 Specialists often advise people with FAP to have surgery to remove their large bowel (colon).
 This is because there is such a high risk of getting bowel cancer.

 An inherited bowel condition called Lynch syndrome

 Lynch syndrome is sometimes called HNPCC- hereditary non polyposis colorectal cancer.
-It is an inherited gene change (mutation) that increases bowel cancer risk.
+It is an inherited gene change (mutation) that increases your bowel cancer risk.

 A strong family history of bowel cancer

 This means you have several relatives on the same side of your family diagnosed with bowel cancer.
 Or you have a close relative diagnosed at a particularly young age.